siweisun0118/TFT_Rolldown/README.md

 # Introduction
-Simulate the rolldown in a game of TFT
+Simulate the rolldown in a game of TFT.

 # Setup
 Install the necessary python libraries:
 ```
 python -m pip install -r requirements.txt
 ```
+If you do not have Windows 11, use the Windows Command Prompt (no additional setup needed).

+If you're using WSL or Linux, follow the instructions below.
+Windows 11 is required for WSL.
-For the UI portion for Linux, also install the necessary apt packages:
+Install the necessary apt packages:
 ```
 ./packages.sh
 ```
-If you're using WSL, you might need Windows 11.
-If you're using Command Prompt on Windows, you do not need to run `./packages.sh`.

 # Usage
 For the terminal-only rolldown simulator, use the following command: